bankaixyz/mmr-header-accumulator/README.md

 The original repository can be found here: [https://github.com/herodotusdev/mmr-header-accumulator](https://github.com/herodotusdev/mmr-header-accumulator).

-The original project is licensed under the Apache 2.0 License.
+The original project is licensed under the GPL 2 License.
 We have made modifications to the original software in this fork.